Dr. Pelè & The HAPPINESS

 Nothing is as powerful as a made-up mind.
 When we look at ourselves as defeated, living by default, our results will reflect that position.
 But when we look at ourselves as fearless and victorious—as conquerors—our outcomes in life and business will follow the self-image we create internally and project to the world.
 At any given time in the way we show up, we are either driven by fear—victims—or driven by our own decisions as conquerors.
 Let's be 'Conquerors'.

 No matter our endeavor or vocation, if we focus on getting better, one day at a time, we will one day wake up in shock at the foot of the mountain we have moved.
 The greatest secret of success is to have the determination and patience for 'Gettin' Better', every single day.

 Sometimes the path to success involves letting go of the things that do not serve us.
 But letting go can be hard.
 My traumatic childhood and the loss of my father at an early age has left me in a paradigm where letting go of anything is difficult.
 Thankfully, we can help our subconscious mind get the message, and help us when necessary, to just 'Let Go'.

 As buildings burned and rioters chanted, I couldn't help but realize that the common, human element we all feel, regardless of color, gender, or ethnic heritage, is the desire for freedom.
 The riots on TV inspired this song, but it's always been in every heart.
 This is what we want.
 As Cinque demanded in the movie 'Amistad'..."Give Us Free!"

 Magic In You

 My mother taught me music.
 My mother gave me my first happiness.
 My mother gave me love, disguised as African soup.
 She helped me see the connection between emotion and success by singing songs of hope while the bombs were falling in war-torn Biafra.
-This song is for her.
+This song, 'Mama Soup', is for her.